Marius Elvius: Vejle

 On 1 February 2022, newly promoted Danish Superliga club Vejle Boldklub confirmed, that Elvius had joined the club on a deal until June 2025.
 He got his debut for Vejle on 15 May 2022 against FC Nordsjælland in the Danish Superliga.

+After helping securing Vejle promotion to the 2023–24 Danish Superliga, the club confirmed on 20 July 2023, that Elvius had signed a new deal with the club until June 2026.

+Hvidovre

+On 21 August 2025, Elvius left Vejle to join Danish 1st Division club Hvidovre IF.
+The club did not announce the duration of the contract.